sergiabadal/sergiabadal.github.io/recruitment.md

 - **Full PhD Scholarship** in [Quantum Computing Architecture]
 - **Full PhD Scholarship** in [Next-Generation Multiprocessor Architecture]

-The positions will remain open until suitable candidates have been hired.
+The positions will remain open until suitable candidates are hired.
-Applications are regularly reviewed and potential candidates are contacted.
+Candidates are eviewed and interviewed in a rolling basis, so you do not need to wait to apply.

 <strong>Questions? <a href="mailto:&#97;&#98;&#97;&#100;&#97;&#108;&#64;&#97;&#99;&#46;&#117;&#112;&#99;&#46;&#101;&#100;&#117;">Contact me.</a></strong>